stcorp/muninn/docs/extensions_dev.md

 [Namespaces](../namespaces) and [Links](../links).

 A muninn extension is a Python module or package that implements the muninn extension interface.
-Muninn defines three types of extensions: namespace extensions (that contain namespace definitions), product type extensions (that contain product type plug-ins) and remote backend extensions (that contain remote backend plug-ins).
+Muninn defines four types of extensions: namespace extensions (that contain namespace definitions), product type extensions (that contain product type plug-ins), remote backend extensions (that contain remote backend plug-ins) and hook extensions (that allow for specific functionality to run at certain times).

 ## Namespaces